 The Municipal Transport Company (PKM) from the Polish city of Jaworzno is buying 20 additional electric buses and has awarded the contract to Solaris.
 The contract provides for the delivery of 15 Urbino 12 electric and five low-floor Urbino 8.9 LE electric.

-With the delivery of the latest order of electric buses, Solaris electric buses will make up 80 per cent of the fleet in Jaworznom, according to the Polish electric bus company.
-Solaris delivered the first 23 electric-buses to Jaworzno in 2015.
+According to the Polish electric bus company, with the delivery of the latest order of electric buses, Solaris electric buses will make up 80 per cent of the fleet in Jaworznom.
+Solaris delivered the first 23 electric buses to Jaworzno in 2015.

-According to the signed contract, the 9-metre long Solaris buses are to be handed over to the customer before the end of this year.
+According to the signed contract, the 9-metre long Solaris buses will be handed over to the customer before the end of this year.
 The 12-metre buses will follow in the first half of 2021.
 The PKM Jaworzno fleet will then number 43 electric buses.

 While the Urbino 8.9 LE can accommodate 55 passengers, the Urbino 12 electric can carry up to 75 passengers.
 In the version ordered by PKM Jaworzno, both models have comfort features such as USB charging sockets or a WLAN network.